 If you have experience of designing, developing, and implementing innovative, creative change management, engagement, learning and communications solutions we would like to hear from you.

 What you’ll get in return

-As well as highly competitive pay you'll receive all the benefits of working within a local authority organisation, which ranges from flexible working hours to a fantastic pension which allows you the opportunity to pay in more for that greater return.
+As well as highly competitive pay you’ll receive all the benefits of working within a local authority organisation, which ranges from flexible working hours to a fantastic pension which allows you the opportunity to pay in more for that greater return.
+Annual leave starts at 26 days going up to 30 days and staff discounts for travel and local shops.
 We wish to support all our staffs development throughout, if that’s progression planning or involvement within the on the job apprenticeship scheme we will work together to drive your career.
-For those with families we have child care benefits as well as discounts with local businesses which can be enjoyed by all.